 He was preceded in death by his parents, siblings Edith (Ted) Wilson, Dorothy Thieme, Loretta (Red) Ewing, Gary Rogers, Marvin Rogers, Gale Langer, his father-in-law and mother-in-law Edward and Cecelia Plass, and brothers-in-law Glen Schumacher and Edward Olson.

-A service will be planned in the spring/summer of 2021 at Redeemer Free Lutheran Church.
+A service will be held at Redeemer Free Lutheran Church in Ontonagon on July 24, 2021.
+Visitation will be at 10:00am followed by a service at 11:00am.
+The burial will follow at the Holy Family Cemetery in Ontonagon.
 In lieu of flowers, please remember the Ontonagon Hospital Foundation, OCAP or a charity of your choice.

 The family wishes to extend their deepest gratitude to Sonco Ambulance crews, Ontonagon Emergency Room and UP Health Hospital staff and to the many kind people who prayed for LeRoy.